Key Takeaways

 Emotional health deserves just as much attention as physical health.
 Taking time for yourself and seeking support when you need it aren’t indulgences—they’re smart strategies for staying steady through this menopause transition.

-Listen to Your Body and Rest When Needed
+Listen to Your Body, Take Time for Rest

-Did You Know: Feeling lightheaded or off-balance can actually be linked to menopause.
-Menopause dizziness is one of those lesser-known symptoms worth paying attention to—and worth resting for when it strikes.
+Note: Feeling lightheaded or off-balance can actually be connected to menopause.
+Menopause dizziness is one of those lesser-known symptoms—another good reason to rest when your body says it’s time.

 Time to Define Your Next Chapter